bikemap/graphhopper-ios/README.md

 ## Usage

 - You can add *graphhopper.xcodeproj* as subproject to your project (see details in Xcode section).
-- Or you can compile it as fat library (libgraphhopper.a) using `make` and add it and necessary interface files to your project.
+- Or you can compile it as a XCFramework (see Terminal section)
-Current setup includes Simulator (x86_64) and iPhone 5s and higher (arm64) architectures.
-Not checked on Apple Silicon, although arm64 should cover it (see other details in Terminal section).

 ### Xcode